rl-institut/WAM/CONTRIBUTING.md

 ```bash
 git checkout -b feature/myfeature dev
 ```
-The convention is to always have `feature/` in the branch name, `myfeature` part should describe shortly what is the feature about.
+The convention is to always have `feature/` in the branch name.
+The `myfeature` part should describe shortly what the feature is about (separate words with `_`).

 2. Try to follow [these conventions](https://chris.beams.io/posts/git-commit) for commit messages:
 - Keep the subject line [short](https://chris.beams.io/posts/git-commit/#limit-50) (i.e. do not commit more than a few changes at the time)